What Is Pay for Performance and How to Craft a PFP Plan for Employees?

 Step 2: Crafting Individual Performance Metrics

-2.1: Clear and Measurable Objectives
+2.1: Set Clear and Measurable Objectives

 Establish clear and measurable performance objectives for each role within the organization.
 These objectives should be directly connected to the identified KPIs and contribute to the broader organizational strategy.